 In 2021, a survey indicated that 4% of adult citizens in Turkey identified as Alevi, while 88% identified as Sunni.

-As of February 2022, Turkey possesses the second-largest standing military force in NATO, following the United States, with an estimated 890,700 military personnel.
+As of February 2022, Turkey had the second-largest military force in NATO, following the United States, with an estimated 890,700 military personnel.

-In May 2022, the Turkish government requested the United Nations and other international organizations to officially use "Türkiye" in English, and the UN agreed to the request.
+In May 2022, the Turkish government requested the United Nations and other international organizations to use Türkiye officially in English; the UN agreed.

 In 2022, Turkey ranked fifth in the world in the number of international tourist arrivals with 50.5 million foreign tourists.